 The lyrics are simple and short.
 The English translation is as follows: “Salvation is created, in midst of the earth, O God, O our God.
 Alleluia.” (source: CPDL.org).

-For this piece, I want you to just close your eyes and listen.
+First, just close your eyes and listen.
 Don’t even think.
 Absorb the sound.
-We can talk about theory after you’ve listened to it once.
+We’ll discuss the piece after you’ve listened to it once.

-This piece is not complicated.
-But it illustrates that simple can be amazingly beautiful.
+“Salvation Is Created” illustrates that music doesn’t have to be complex to be good.
 There are no “weird” chords, no crazy clashes like in Three Shanties, no funky time signatures.
-It was written for a six-part choir, with four male parts and two female parts (soprano, alto, tenor 1, tenor 2, bass 1, bass 2, commonly referred to as SATTBB).
+It was written for six-part unaccompanied choir, with four male parts and two female parts (soprano, alto, tenor 1, tenor 2, bass 1, bass 2, commonly referred to as SATTBB).

-What makes this piece so beautiful?
+What makes this piece so amazing?
 It’s hard to say.
 The long melodic lines certainly play a part, as do the chord progressions.
 The change between the end of the A section and the beginning of the B section gives me chills.
 When good sopranos sing that D up to the high A, it just soars.
+Simply beautiful.

-My first introduction to this piece was in band – college, I think.
+My first introduction to this piece was in college band.
 There are a few minor changes for the band version (i.e. key is in C minor and E♭ major).
 However, it’s just as effective with instruments as it is with voices.
+Enjoy!

 Get a recurring 10% discount!